dfinity/portal/docs/blog/features/vetkd-primer.md

 We’ve seen IBE, and (threshold) BLS.. how does all this fit together, and why is it useful?

 ## VETKD
 We noted above that IBE implies signatures.
 This also works the other way round - if you happen to have nice threshold signatures lying around, you can leverage them to build an IBE scheme thereby extending the functionality from just attestation to encryption and more.
-Considering that blockchains are very public places where transparency is has been a crucial factor in gaining integrity and availability, it has not immediately obvious how one would achieve confidentiality or privacy in a non-competing way.
+Considering that blockchains are very public places where transparency has been a crucial factor in gaining integrity and availability, it has not immediately obvious how one would achieve confidentiality or privacy in a non-competing way.
 This is the mission of VETKD.

 How to make an IBE scheme from signatures?
 From the original [BF01] paper the intuition is to set the private key for the signature scheme to be the master key of the IBE.
 Then set the public key for the signature scheme to be the system parameters of the IBE.
 Then the signature on a message M is the IBE Decryption key for ID = M. This is described more in the [VETKD community conversation](https://youtu.be/baM6jHnmMq8).

 It’s clear from above why we need the T for the KD process, but we haven’t mentioned yet anything about V and E. Perhaps this is best highlighted by a scenario too.

 Suppose Alice wants to send an encrypted message (across a public blockchain) to Bob.
 We know that key management is hard, especially in the Web3 setting, so it’s desirable to be able to derive keys on demand.
 The scenario runs as follows:

 * Nodes in the network participate in the DKG protocol to obtain shares of a master secret key (MSK) and a master public key (MPK)